holaplex/imgopt/readme.md

 # Building from source
 The code in this repository can be built using `cargo` without any further dependencies.
 Just clone the repo and execute `cargo build --release`.
-If you only need `JPEG` and `PNG` resizing you can stop installing things here and just just run the server located in `./target/release/`.
+If you only need `JPEG` and `PNG` resizing you can stop installing things here and just run the server located in `./target/release/`.
 If `MP4` and `GIF` are required on your setup then carry on.

 Keep in mind that (as mentioned above) `ffmpeg`, `gifsicle` and `gifski` are required to trigger some conversions, which have their own dependencies.